 - 2024-25: $23 million

 The NHLPA, with league approval, determines how the pool is distributed among the playoff-participating teams each year.

-Each player receives an equal share of the pool allocated to their respective team, but some adjustments can be made based on roster size, healthy scratches, and other unique situations.
+Each team votes on the number of shares it should give out.
+Players who dress for just a few playoff games typically don’t receive a full share, but regulars basically all receive an equal amount.
+In other words, each player doesn’t necessarily receive an equal share of the pool allocated to their respective team.
+Often there are some adjustments made based on roster size, healthy scratches, and other unique situations.

-On a 2013 playoff team that lost in the first round and had a roster of 25 players, each player received approximately $10,000.
+- In 2019, the eight playoff teams that lost in the first round received roughly $2.6 million ($325,000 to each of the teams).
+With each team having a roster of 25 players, each player received approximately $13,000.

 - The four playoff teams that lost in the second round received $2.6 million ($650,000 to each of the teams); each of the 25 players received approximately $26,000.

 - The two teams that lost in the third round received $1.6 million; each of the 25 players received approximately $65,000.

 - The Stanley Cup Finalist received $3 million; each of the 25 players received approximately $117,000.

 - Stanley Cup Champions received $4.9 million; each of the 25 players received approximately $200,000.